dyne/Zenroom/docs/pages/zenroom-javascript3.md

 Anyhow having React working with WASM is not as straightforward as it seems and there are several attempts and several ways to achieve it (try to search on the web: wasm + react)

-What we propose here is, in our opinion, the more pragmatic way with less steps freely inspired by [https://medium.com/@marvin\_78330/webassembly-react-and-create-react-app-8b73346c9b65](https://medium.com/@marvin_78330/webassembly-react-and-create-react-app-8b73346c9b65)
+What we propose here is, in our opinion, the more pragmatic way with less steps freely inspired by [Marvin Irwin's articole](https://medium.com/@marvin_78330/webassembly-react-and-create-react-app-8b73346c9b65).

 ## 🎮 Let’s get our hands dirty